arj03/seedkernel/docs/RUNTIME.md

 The runtime provides the capability *backends* an app's confined logic drives through the cap-bridge (§12.2).
 They are deliberately structureless — bytes in, bytes out — so the kernel never learns what an app means by them:

-- `crypto.*` / `transform.*` — the bundled sumo libsodium, under **two** grants: hash (BLAKE2b), `verify` (Ed25519) and the raw `stream_xor` (xchacha20) are `transform`; `sign`, `identity` and `random` are `crypto` (`host/cap-bridge.ts`, backed by `loadSodium`).
-One backend, two domains, because they are two different kinds of ask: the `transform` ops are functions of their arguments and reach nothing a guest could not have computed with code of its own, while `crypto` reaches things the *host* owns — the node key and the OS entropy source.
-Under one domain an app that wanted to hash a byte string had to ask for the node's signing key, which made the coarse vocabulary lie about the most consequential grant in it. `sign` is under the node identity but **scoped**: the host prepends `DOMAIN_guest` plus the app's identity to the message before signing (§12.2), so a guest never obtains a raw node-key signature.
-Raw signing stays host-internal (it backs the PeerLink handshake, §12.6).
+- **The primitive catalog** — a flat map from an opaque **name** to a pure transform, reached through the single `CRYPTO(name, args) -> bytes` op and served by the bundled sumo libsodium plus `mlkem768.wasm` (`host/cap-bridge.ts`, backed by `loadSodium`).
+The names are declared in `core/domains.ts` as `PRIMITIVE_NAMES`: `blake2b-256`, `ed25519/verify`, `xchacha20/xor`, `chacha20poly1305-ietf/{seal,open}`, `x25519/dh`, `ml-kem-768/{keypair,encaps,decaps}`. **This is not a capability.** Every entry is a function of its arguments and reaches nothing a guest could not have computed with code of its own — no key of the host's, no entropy, no state — so there is nothing to grant and no domain gates it.
+Adding an algorithm is a catalog entry: no op number, no ABI rev, no capability domain.
+Entropy is deliberately absent from it, which is what keeps it functional: an ephemeral keypair is `RANDOM(32)` — an authority — followed by `x25519/dh` against the base point.

-  **Why the sumo build, and what it would take to leave it.** Of every libsodium symbol the runtime uses, exactly one is absent from the standard build: `crypto_stream_xchacha20_xor`, the `stream_xor` backend.
+  **Why the sumo build, and what it would take to leave it.** Of every libsodium symbol the runtime uses, exactly one is absent from the standard build: `crypto_stream_xchacha20_xor`, which backs the `xchacha20/xor` primitive.
 Dropping to the core build would save 79 KB across the wasm and its loader (430 → 351 KB, ~14% of the browser deployment; ~0.8% of the native binary) at the price of a hand-written stream cipher in the trusted base on all three targets.
 Unlike ML-DSA-65 that buys no capability libsodium lacks — only bytes — so the sumo build stays.
 If browser payload ever becomes the binding constraint, the migration is the one `withMlDsa65` already demonstrates (§12.4): mix `crypto_stream_xchacha20_xor` onto the `sodium` object from a small module with the core build underneath.
 Keeping the method *on the object* is what makes it free for consumers, because the symbol is also reached directly by host-side app code, not only through this seam.
-- `net.*` — an authenticated request/response transport over a `Network` (`host/net.ts`): node↔node over raw TCP, browser↔node over RFC 6455 WebSocket (`host/net-node.ts`), or peer↔peer over WebRTC (`host/net-rtc.ts`, §12.7), each connection pinned to a peer's kernel pubkey by a challenge/response (`host/net-link.ts`).
-It offers `send` (a single peer request/response) and `peers`; a guest fans out itself with `Promise.all` over `send` (§12.2, §12.3).
+- **The authorities** — everything that reaches something no confined module can hold. `SIGN` under the node identity but **scoped**: the host prepends a domain and a host-derived scope to the message before signing (§12.2), so a guest never obtains a raw node-key signature and raw signing stays host-internal. `IDENTITY` (the node's public key), `RANDOM` (the OS entropy source), `CLOCK`, `TIMER_*` (the platform's event loop), and an installed-handler call (`KernelHost.callHandler`) to reach a WASM handler by name.
-- `fs.*` — raw bytes under an opaque, flat key (`host/fs.ts`): `get`/`put`/`size`/`list`/`delete`/`stat` (existence is `size ≥ 0`, so there is no separate `has`).
+- **`fs`** — raw bytes under an opaque, flat key (`core/fs.ts`): `get`/`put`/`size`/`list`/`delete`/`stat` (existence is `size ≥ 0`, so there is no separate `has`).
 An in-RAM `MemoryFs` and a directory-backed `NodeFs` (`host/fs-node.ts`); OPFS/IndexedDB in the browser later.
 No content-addressing, no paths — that's app policy.
-- `clock` and an installed-handler call (`KernelHost.callHandler`) to reach a WASM handler by name.
+- **Two nets, and they are different capabilities.** `rawnet` is the platform's whole contribution to the network: bytes over an **opaque link id** the host mints and the guest never interprets — open, send, close, and one request to raise this link's inbound frame cap (`NET_LINK_*`, §12.2).
+There is no peer here, no protocol id and no correlation, because a peer id is an *attributed* identity, which is an output rather than a contribution.
+The `net` domain is the **structured** face — `send` to an attributed peer under a protocol id, and `peers` — and it is the transport bundle's output, reached by an ordinary app through the same seam as anything else (§12.2, §12.3).
+A guest fans out itself with `Promise.all` over `send`.
+The slot occupant consumes the first and provides the second (`transport` domain); nothing else holds both, and neither `rawnet` nor `transport` is an app capability (§12.4).

+  Under the platform the socket seams are `host/net-node.ts` (raw TCP), `host/net-ws.ts` (RFC 6455 over `ws.wasm`) and `host/net-rtc.ts` (WebRTC, §12.7), each handing a whole-message channel to the driver in `host/transport-host.ts`; the flood bounds that must sit with whoever holds the descriptor are `core/net-limits.ts` (§12.6.2).

 Anything with *structure* is a **no-capability module** that transforms bytes: WebSocket framing is `ws.wasm` (`./ws`), Reed–Solomon erasure coding is an app's `codec.wasm` — both pure transforms the host drives, never something the kernel knows.